GabDug/sync-pre-commit-lock/README.md

 ## Features

-- 🔁 Sync pre-commit versions with your lockfile
+- 🔁 Sync pre-commit versions (including `additional_dependencies`) with your lockfile
 - ⏩ Run every time you run the lockfile is updated, not as a pre-commit hook
 - 🔄 Install pre-commit hooks automatically, no need to run `pre-commit install` manually
 - 💫 Preserve your pre-commit config file formatting
-- 🍃 Lightweight, only depends on [strictyaml](https://pypi.org/project/strictyaml/)
+- 🍃 Lightweight, only depends on [strictyaml](https://pypi.org/project/strictyaml/) and [packaging](https://pypi.org/project/packaging/)

 ## Supported versions